jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   the terminal_ shows green

-* I cannot remove the last item from a list_ that has no items, this is like trying to get an item from a list_ that has no items
+* I cannot remove the last item from a list_ that has no items, this is the same as trying to get an item from a list_ that has no items

   .. code-block:: python
     :lineno-start: 171